mysql/mysql-utilities/doc/man/mysqldiskusage.rst

   Display output in a single column similar to the ``\G`` command for the mysql monitor.

-You can turn off the headers when using formats CSV and TAB by specifying the :option:`--no-headers` option.
+To turn off the headers when using CSV or TAB display format, specify the :option:`--no-headers` option.

 You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.